adopted-ember-addons/ember-stripe-elements/README.md

 This addon gives you components that match the different [Element types](https://stripe.com/docs/elements/reference#element-types):

-Stripe recommends using the their `card` element - a flexible single-line input that collects all necessary card details.
+Stripe recommends using the their `card` element -
 The `<StripeCard />` component provides this input.

 Additionally Stripe provides the following elements, which you can use to build your own form to collect card details: